Trainer Networking Groups

 - All of the successful groups have an educational focus for each meeting.

-- For trainers who have their Certified Pet Dog Trainer (CPDT) designation, regional groups can also offer continuing education units (CEUs).This is very beneficial for those trainers who have a difficult time attending seminars due to time and money constraints.
+- For trainers who have their Certified Professional Dog Trainer (CPDT) designation, regional groups can also offer continuing education units (CEUs).This is very beneficial for those trainers who have a difficult time attending seminars due to time and money constraints.
 Other certifying organizations can offer CEUs for trainer educational group activities so check with your certifying body for more information.

 - Please note, it will be necessary for each group to work directly with the CCPDT regarding CEUs.
 CEUs are not granted through the APDT.

 - Trainer Networking Groups can also help new trainers get off on the right foot.
 This can take the form of formal education through the group’s educational program, a question and answer period at a meeting, as well as having experienced trainers available that a new trainer feels comfortable calling for help.

 This is just the beginning of setting up a Trainer Networking Group.
 Please remember that you can contact any Trainer Networking Group or the APDT for further information.
 You can also visit the APDT Barkboard Trainer Networking Group section for feedback from other group members on group ideas and activities.

 If you have a Trainer Networking Group set up and have non-APDT members attending, you can contact the APDT Communications Office to get copies of The APDT Chronicle of the Dog and membership information flyers to hand out to promote APDT membership.

 If you are a member of a group, or are looking for help in forming one, you can also visit the APDT Barkboard and go to the "All Things APDT" forum.
 There is a forum inside for the discussion of networking groups.